-Question Answer Marks EITHER EITHER 8(a) In what ways, and with what effects, does Bhatt create a sense of place in her poems?
+Question Answer Marks EITHER 8(a) In what ways, and with what effects, does Bhatt present memories in her poetry?
 In your answer you should refer to three poems from the selection.
 Mark according to the levels of response marking criteria.
-25 OR 8(b) Write a critical appreciation of the following poem, considering how far it is characteristic of Bhatt's poetic methods and concerns, here and elsewhere in the selection.
+25 OR • 8(b) Write a critical appreciation of the following poem, considering in what ways Bhatt presents the natural world, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.